gara2000/dockerized-sfc/README.md

 #### Frontend - Classifier - Api gateway - User Management Microservice
 The classifier controls communication between the frontend and backend.
 The frontend server makes HTTP requests to the classifier, redirecting them to the API gateway, which identifies the requested microservice.

+### Extension
-**Note:** The architecture can be extended by adding additional microservices, load balancers, and database servers for each microservice.
+The architecture can be extended by adding additional microservices, load balancers, and database servers for each microservice.
 ![Architecture Diagram](diagrams/ArchitectureExtensionDiagram.png)

 ## Prerequisites